 Signal support is provided by the excellent blinker library.
 If you wish to enable signal support this library must be installed, though it is not required for MongoEngine to function.

 Signals are found within the mongoengine.signals module.
 Unless specified signals receive no additional arguments beyond the sender class and document instance.
 Post-signals are only called if there were no exceptions raised during the processing of their related function.

 EmbeddedDocumentinstance, after the constructor arguments have been collected but before any additional processing has been done to them.
 (I.e. assignment of default values.)
 Handlers for this signal are passed the dictionary of arguments using the values keyword argument and may modify this dictionary prior to returning.

 save()after validation has taken place but before saving.

-save()after all actions (validation, insert/update, cascades, clearing dirty flags) have completed successfully.
+save()after most actions (validation, insert/update, and cascades, but not clearing dirty flags) have completed successfully.
 Passed the additional boolean keyword argument created to indicate if the save was an insert or an update.

 delete()prior to attempting the delete operation.

 Called after validation of the documents to insert, but prior to any data being written.
 In this case, the document argument is replaced by a documents argument representing the list of documents being inserted.